WHAT IS SISTERHOOD ACADEMY?*

 HOW DO YOU APPLY?

 We hope you consider applying to Sisterhood Academy!
-The application cycle for Sisterhood Academy is currently open.
+The application cycle for Sisterhood Academy in New York is currently CLOSED.
+The applications for Sisterhood Academy in Newark has been extended.

 Sisterhood Academy takes place after school at our Sadie Nash Offices: